dtaipov/KeyChain/source/index.html.md

 ## Getting started

-After you have installed KeyChain for [macOS](https://github.com/arrayio/array-io-keychain/releases/download/0.18/KeyChain.Installer.v18.zip) or [Windows](https://github.com/arrayio/array-io-keychain/releases/download/0.13/keychain.msi), you can start using it with web3.
+After you have installed KeyChain for [macOS](https://github.com/arrayio/array-io-keychain/releases/download/0.20/KeyChain.Installer.zip), you can start using it with web3.
 Just install the `web3override` library from this [source](https://www.npmjs.com/package/web3override) and follow these simple steps (see the right panel in javascript).

 If you launch KeyChain for the first time, you need to get a public key with the "select_key" command.
 You can save the public key to local storage.
 Then you will not need to use "select_key" command again.